 I have now finished my 16 weeks of group process culminating in a weekend residential retreat in the Kent countryside.
 For the past 16 weeks I have been part of a group process on my course involving weekly unstructured 90 minutes sessions.
 What started off with impatience on my part on the apparent slowness of the process quickly became fascinating as I began to see the impact of projections, transference and identification.
 Being unstructured meant everything that happened in the group had a significance of some value.
 Seating configuration is also very important and some groups operate a spiral formation although ours was one circle.

 We had been split into three groups for the 16 weeks but we came together as one group at the residential.
 The smaller group had seemed big at the time but having over 50 students sitting in one circle with no agenda for the whole weekend really felt big.
-I processed a lot of internal stuff and found myself being able to sit with my internal dialogue more easily.
-In groups I am usually quite vocal and feel the need to speak but this time I held my thoughts to myself until I felt I could witness my own reactions.
-Going for walks in the beautiful grounds facilitated that reflective practice.
+Going for walks in the beautiful grounds facilitated my reflective practice.

 The blueprint for how we operate in groups is our experience from being in a family